 Why can’t you get the local channels in the city you are actually in?

-The law says that your local channels are tied to something called your “service address” and unless you can get mail in your RV, your service address is your home.
-You could call DIRECTV or DISH to change your service address, but they won’t let you do it more than once a month and you actually need a physical address.
+The law says that your local channels are tied to something called your “service address.”
+Unless you can get mail in your RV, your service address is your home.
+You could call DIRECTV or DISH to change your service address, in theory.
+They won’t let you do it more than once a month and you actually need a physical address.
 You can’t just call them up and tell them, “I’m driving down Interstate 696 toward Port Huron.”
 They don’t like that.

 Why are New York and Los Angeles local channels so special?

-If you’re one of the lucky folks whose real service address is in the New York or Los Angeles markets, you’ll get your local channels wherever you are in the US.
-They’re carried on national satellite broadcasts, because DIRECTV and DISH still operate under special waivers that allow them to send NYC and LA local channels to those very few people who don’t actually have local channels where they live.
-This doesn’t mean you can pretend to live in a big city to get local channels, that’s fraud and it’s against the law.
+Suppose you’re one of the lucky folks whose real service address is in the New York or Los Angeles markets.
+In that case you’ll get your local channels wherever you are in the US.
+They’re carried on national satellite broadcasts.
+DIRECTV and DISH still operate under special waivers that allow them to send NYC and LA local channels out nationally.
+They’re authorized for those very few people who don’t actually have local channels where they live.
+This doesn’t mean you can pretend to live in a big city to get local channels, though.
+That’s fraud and it’s against the law.

 What you can do…

 Get an antenna.
-There are great ones for RVs that mount on the window or on the roof of the RV and are durable enough to stand up to 65mph speeds (or higher.)
-Both DIRECTV and DISH let you feed local channels through a receiver, so you won’t miss the programs you want and can even record them if you have the right equipment.
+There are great ones for RVs.
+They mount on the window or on the roof of the RV.
+The antennas are durable enough to stand up to 65mph speeds (or higher.)
+DISH lets you integrate local channels through the receiver.
+DIRECTV may be bringing back this capability in the future.
+With programming in the guide, you won’t miss the programs you want.
+You can even record them if you have the right equipment.